‘The Bachelor’ Spoilers Week 2: Nick’s Birthday Celebration Ends In Heartbreak For Four Girls

 The Bachelor star Nick Viall celebrates his 36th birthday during the Week 2 cocktail party but amidst the cake and cocktails, Nick will get his first dose of girl drama that will end in some tearful goodbyes.

 Although it’s only the second week of the season, emotions are already running high in the Bachelor mansion.
-During the episode that airs on January 9, fans will see Nick confront one of the girls for gossiping about him and questions her motives – is she there for love or fame?
+During the episode that airs on January 9, fans will see Nick confront one of the girls for gossiping about him and he will question her motives – is she there for love or fame?

 Warning: The Bachelor Season 22 spoilers ahead

-Although the cocktail party doubles as a birthday celebration for Nick, he will eliminate one girl while the drinks are still flowing and then moves on to the rose ceremony where he will break four more hearts.
+Although the cocktail party doubles as a birthday celebration for Nick, he will eliminate one girl while the drinks are still flowing and then moves on to the rose ceremony where he will break three more hearts.

 Who goes on the first round of dates, who talks about Nick behind his back, and which girls get sent home on Week 2?
 Get the low-down on this week’s spoilers below, along with two new preview videos from ABC and some intel on not one, but two villains who will emerge this season.